aspose-font/Aspose.Font-Documentation/cpp/release-notes/release-notes-2023/aspose-font-for-cpp-23-1-release-notes/_index.md

 type: docs
 weight: 12
 url: /cpp/aspose-font-for-cpp-23-1-release-notes/
+description: C++ APIs to manipulate and font files.
+This page contains new Aspose.Font for C++ features, enhancement, and bug fixes in 2023, version 23.1.
 ---

 ## Major Features

 Aspose.Font for C++ 23.1  is based on the [Aspose.Font for .NET 23.1](/font/net/aspose-font-for-net-23-1-release-notes/) and ready for use with Aspose c++ products ver 23.1.